PATS: Proficiency-Aware Temporal Sampling for Multi-View Sports Skill Assessment: Proposed Methodology

 \subsection{Integration with SkillFormer}

-PATS is designed as a general video sampling strategy that can enhance any proficiency estimation architecture relying on temporal dynamics.
-We integrate PATS with SkillFormer~\cite{skillformer} for three key reasons: (1) SkillFormer represents the current state-of-the-art for proficiency estimation on EgoExo4D to the best of our knowledge, (2) PATS specifically targets proficiency estimation tasks where temporal continuity distinguishes expert from novice performance, and (3) both approaches focus on sports domains, which constitute a significant portion of EgoExo4D scenarios.
+We integrate PATS with SkillFormer~\cite{skillformer} as it represents the current state-of-the-art for proficiency estimation on EgoExo4D \cite{egoexo4d}, with both approaches targeting sports domains where temporal continuity distinguishes expert from novice performance.